dimforge/ncollide/docs/index.md

 </p>
 <p>
 <big>[**nrays**](https://github.com/sebcrozet/nrays)</big> − a toy 3d and 4d
 ray tracer in Rust.
-Obviously, it is used to test the ray-casting capabilities of **ncollide**.
+Obviously, it is used to stress-test the ray-casting capabilities of **ncollide**.
 In fact, most 3d illustration of this guide have been rendered by **nrays**.
 </p>
 <p>
 <center>